dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Audit Unknown Patient ID <dcmAuditUnknownPatientID>`",string,"Indicates patient id value to be sent in audit message when not known.

     (dcmAuditUnknownPatientID)"
     "
+    .. _dcmAudit2JsonFhirTemplateURI:

+    :ref:`Audit to json+fhir Template URI <dcmAudit2JsonFhirTemplateURI>`",string,"Specifies URI for the style sheet to transcode Audit Message to a FHIR JSON Resource Audit Event

+    (dcmAudit2JsonFhirTemplateURI)"
+    "
+    .. _dcmAudit2XmlFhirTemplateURI:

+    :ref:`Audit to xml+fhir Template URI <dcmAudit2XmlFhirTemplateURI>`",string,"Specifies URI for the style sheet to transcode Audit Message to a FHIR XML Resource Audit Event

+    (dcmAudit2XmlFhirTemplateURI)"
+    "
+    .. _dcmAuditSoftwareConfigurationVerbose:

+    :ref:`Audit Software Configuration Verbose <dcmAuditSoftwareConfigurationVerbose>`",boolean,"Specifies if Child Objects and Attributes of created Objects should be included in Software Configuration Audit Message.

+    (dcmAuditSoftwareConfigurationVerbose)"
+    "
+    .. _dcmAuditAssigningAuthorityOfPatientID:

+    :ref:`Assigning Authority of Patient ID for Audit <dcmAuditAssigningAuthorityOfPatientID>`",string,"Assigning Authority of Patient ID in received HL7 message used to search qualified patient identifier in list of identifiers in PID-3.
+This qualified patient identifier shall be used in the patient details participant object.
+If absent, by default the first qualified patient identifier in PID-3 shall be used.
+If none of the qualified patient identifiers in the list match with the configured issuer, archive server log shall contain a log INFO message and by default the first qualified patient identifier in PID-3 shall be used.
+Format: <Issuer of Patient ID> [& <Universal Entity ID> & <Universal Entity ID Type>].

+    (dcmAuditAssigningAuthorityOfPatientID)"
+    "
     .. _dcmShowPatientInfoInSystemLog: